thecasualcoder/dobby/docs/docker/seed-db/README.md

 ## Approach

 1. Start DB container
-2. Start a helper container containg DB client and the data to be seeded
+2. Start a helper container containing DB client and the data to be seeded
 3. Make helper container wait for the DB to be up using [Dockerize](https://github.com/jwilder/dockerize#waiting-for-other-dependencies)
 4. Seed the data using the helper container